What is Human Resource Management (HRM)?

 Nature of HRM

-- Action-Oriented: Human Resource Management does follow rules, records and policies but it stresses on the action.
-The focus is on providing an effective and timely solution to employees for any problems, tensions or controversies faced by them.
+Human Resource Management does follow rules, records, and policies but it stresses the action.
+The focus is on providing an effective and timely solution to employees for any problems, tensions, or controversies faced by them.

-- Enhance Employee Relations: HRM helps to build a healthy relationship between the employees at various levels.
-It encourages mentoring and counselling to help employees in times of need.
+HRM helps to build a healthy relationship between the employees at various levels.
+It encourages mentoring and counseling to help employees in times of need.
 It aims at creating a culture in the organization that is conducive to learning and growth.

-- Interdisciplinary Function: The knowledge that has influenced Human Resource Management is interdisciplinary in nature.
-It drives knowledge from five major bodies: education, system theory, economics, psychology and organizational behaviour.
+The knowledge that has influenced Human Resource Management is interdisciplinary in nature.
+It drives knowledge from five major bodies: education, system theory, economics, psychology, and organizational behaviour.

 Scope of HRM